 To successfully build the workforce of the future, we must constantly innovate and invest in the economy's most important resource — human capital.
 Talent Finance will develop new ways for employers and the financial services community to collaborate and identify new private sector tools for financing talent, develop new strategies for managing risk in the labor market, and manage how to pay for workers to get and constantly refine the skills they need.
 This initiative seeks to do more than simply advance a set of recommendations, it seeks to build a new consensus, and further — build a movement.

 Talent Finance is made possible by funding from JPMorgan Chase, MSFT Philanthropies, Google.org, Cognizant U.S. Foundation, and Schmidt Futures.

 Talent Finance: A New Consensus and Return-to-Investment

-The Talent Finance framework is outlined in a landmark white paper, which includes recommendations for how to design and implement real-world solutions to the current workforce challenges.
+The Talent Finance framework is outlined in a landmark white paper, developed in partnership with the Federal Reserve Bank of Atlanta, Society for Human Resource Management (SHRM), Greater Houston Partnership, and WorkingNation, which includes recommendations for how to design and implement real-world solutions to the current workforce challenges.

 NEW!
 Talent Finance Digital Magazine

 Take a look at why the Talent Finance movement is needed, why innovation in talent development is imperative, and real-world stories highlighting where talent financing models are working.

 Interested in participating in upcoming Design Workshops?
 Please fill out this form to help us gather input as we build out the pilot phase of Talent Finance.